ljaaskela/velk-platform/docs/render/render-backend.md

 ## Geometry Without Geometry Objects

 There is no geometry API.
-Vertex data, index data, instance data, and material data are all just bytes in shared GPU buffers, reached by index.
+Vertex data, index data, instance data and material data are bytes in shared GPU buffers, reached by index.
 The shader decides what to read.

 ### 2D UI: Unit quad + vertex pulling